Vutrisiran: Use in Patients with Renal Impairment

 HELIOSB Study

-Per the HELIOS-B study protocol, patients with an eGFR <30 mL/min/1.73 m2 (using the MDRD formula) were excluded from the study.4
+Per the HELIOS-B study protocol, patients with an eGFR <30 mL/min/1.73 m2 (using the MDRD formula) were excluded from the study; however, the development of CKD stage ≥4 (eGFR <30mL/min/1.73 m2) during the study period was not a protocol-defined reason to interrupt or discontinue treatment, and these patients remained in the study until completion or withdrawal for other reasons.5

-The change from baseline in eGFR over time was evaluated in the overall population of the HELIOS-B study by patients with a baseline eGFR <60 mL/min/1.73m2 and ≥60 mL/min/1.73m2 (Figure 1).5
+The change from baseline in eGFR over time was evaluated in the overall population of the HELIOS-B study by patients with a baseline eGFR <60 mL/min/1.73 m2 or ≥60 mL/min/1.73 m2 (Figure 1).5

 Figure 1.
-Change from Baseline in eGFR Over 30 Months in HELIOS-B.5
+Change from Baseline in eGFR Over 30 Months in HELIOS-B.5,a

-Abbreviations: eGFR = estimated glomerular filtration rate; LS = least squares; SEM = standard error of the mean.
+Abbreviations: ATTR = transthyretin amyloidosis; eGFR = estimated glomerular filtration rate; LS = least squares; SEM = standard error of the mean.

 From Sheikh et al.5